Sukkot is a week-long festival that integrates themes of joy and insecurity. Here’s a rundown of everything you need to know.

 Sukkot begins on the 15th day of the Hebrew month of Tishrei (five days after Yom Kippur) and is celebrated for seven days.
-This year that corresponds to the evening of Sunday, October 9th through the evening of Sunday, October 16th.
+In 2023, that corresponds to the evening of Friday, September 29 through the evening of Friday, October 6.

 How to wish someone a happy Sukkot

 To greet someone during Sukkot, you can simply say “Happy Sukkot” or use the following: